-We’ve invested in around 300 companies since 2001 – mainly in our 5 core sectors.
+We’ve invested in more than 350 companies since 2001 – mainly in our 5 core sectors.
 This follows our conviction that we are particularly successful where we have deep industry knowledge:

 Due to the constant technological changes in the field of information technology which affect almost all areas of the economy, new and diverse opportunities and challenges arise, supported by a strong underlying growth.
 Investments in the IT market are therefore an important strategic pillar for AUCTUS and will even become more important in the future.
 Already every third deal in AUCTUS V is in this sector.